 - Learn how to arrange music

 Lessons for adults are 45 or 60 minutes long.
 Students may begin at any time of year.

 Young adult students, see Scholarships below.

 A limited number of scholarships are available for highly-motivated young adult students (18-30) to reduce tuition costs.
-A work/skills trade is another possible option if I can’t offer you a scholarship.
 You should have (a) access to an acoustic or weighted-action digital piano for practicing; (b) time for 30-60+ minutes of daily practice; and (c) extensive daytime availability on Tuesdays, Wednesdays or Thursdays for lessons.
-To inquire about scholarships, send a detailed message that includes your age; your circumstances that may warrant a scholarship; your past musical experience (if any); the styles you’re most interested in learning to play (e.g. jazz, blues, classical, ragtime, rock/pop or other styles); and your musical goals.
+To inquire about scholarships, complete the prospective student questionnaire, stating your age, circumstances that may warrant a scholarship, and musical goals in the final open-ended question.

 The Portland Piano Lab is located in the Alberta Arts District in NE Portland.
 Free parking is available.
 See Location for a map.

 Many of my adult students studied piano as a child; others have never studied music at all.
 We’ll craft a personalized approach for you based on your previous musical training (if any), current goals, musical styles you want to play, and your musical strengths and weaknesses.
 My approach is organized while also being customized to your interests.
 Study at your own pace while mastering fundamentals of musicianship that will provide a foundation for further advancement and greater enjoyment of music.
 Learn more about adult beginners at the Portland Piano Lab.